 #1 How to Study

-Teach your children how to study and why to sleep.
+Teach your children how to study and why sleep is important.
 Those two skills alone can make a huge difference in their ability to thrive in college.

 Are you on Twitter?
 Follow me here!